-- (4) Will apply the family's rent choice at the next lease renewal. - d) At the second and third annual rent options, for families that choose to switch from income-based rent to pay the flat rent, the PHA: - (1) Will conduct a full reexamination of family income and composition for the second and third annual rent option. - (2) Must inform the family of the updated flat rent amount, and the rent amount determined by the most recent reexamination of family income and composition; - (3) Must inform the family of the PHA's policy of switching rent types due to a financial hardship; and - (4) Must apply the family's rent decision at the next lease renewal. - 4.
-If the family experiences a financial hardship, the family may at any time, before the next annual choice of rent option, request to be switched to income-based rent. - a) The PHA will switch the family's rent from flat rent to income-based rent on the first of the month following verification of the financial hardship. - b) Once the family switches from flat rent to income-based rent due to financial hardship, the family may not change back to flat rent until its next annual reexamination. - 5.
-The PHA has established the following policies for determining when payment of flat rent is a financial hardship: - a) The family's income has decreased because of changed circumstances, including loss or reduction of employment, death in the family which results in reduction of income or payment of funeral expenses, reduction in or loss of earnings, or reduction or loss of other assistance: - b) The family has experienced an increase in expenses, because of changed circumstances, for un-reimbursed medical costs, child care, transportation, education, or similar items; and - c) Other reasonable financial hardship circumstances which may be applied on a caseby-case basis at the discretion of the PHA. - 6.
-The PHA will review annually, and revise if necessary; the flat rent amount for a unit no later than 90 days after HUD issues the new FMRs. - a) The annual review may result in either an increase or decrease in the flat rent. - b) Families paying flat rent will not have their rent adjusted until their annual reexamination or annual update. - c) If the family's rent increases more than 35 percent due to the flat rent changes, the family's rent increase must be phased in at 35 percent annually until such time the family chooses to pay the income-based rent or the family is paying the flat rent established by the PHA.
+- (2) Will inform the family of the flat rent amount and the rent amount determined by the reexamination of family income and composition; - (3) Will inform the family of the PHA's policies on switching rent types due to a financial hardship; and - (4) Will apply the family's rent choice at the next lease renewal. - b) At the second and third annual rent options, for families that choose to switch from income-based rent to pay the flat rent, the PHA: - (1) Will conduct a full reexamination of family income and composition for the second and third annual rent option. - (2) Must inform the family of the updated flat rent amount, and the rent amount determined by the most recent reexamination of family income and composition; - (3) Must inform the family of the PHA's policy of switching rent types due to a financial hardship; and - (4) Must apply the family's rent decision at the next lease renewal. - c) At the next annual rent option, the PHA will offer the updated flat rent amount and permit the family to choose between the flat rent amount or the income-based rent, subject to the phase-in requirements. - 5.
+Financial Hardship: If the family experiences a financial hardship, the family may at any time, before the next annual choice of rent option, request to be switched to income-based rent. - a) The PHA will switch the family's rent from flat rent to income-based rent on the first of the month following verification of the financial hardship. - b) Once the family switches from flat rent to income-based rent due to financial hardship, the family may not change back to flat rent until its next annual reexamination. - c) The PHA has established the following policies for determining when payment of flat rent is a financial hardship: - (1) The family's income has decreased because of changed circumstances, including loss or reduction of employment, death in the family which results in reduction of income or payment of funeral expenses, reduction in or loss of earnings, or reduction or loss of other assistance: - (2) The family has experienced an increase in expenses, because of changed circumstances, for un-reimbursed medical costs, child care, transportation, education, or similar items; and - (3) Other reasonable financial hardship circumstances which may be applied on a case-by-case basis at the discretion of the PHA. - Flat Rent Increase Phase-In Requirements: The PHA will review annually, and revise if necessary; the flat rent amount for a unit no later than 90 days after HUD publishes the new FMRs. - a) The annual review may result in either an increase or decrease in the flat rent. - b) Families paying flat rent will not have their rent adjusted until their annual reexamination or annual update.

+- c) If the new flat rent amount will not increase a family's rental payment by more than 35 percent, the family may choose to pay either the updated flat rent amount or the previously calculated income-base rent. - d) If the family's rent, prior to any applicable adjustments for utilities payments, increases more than 35 percent due to the flat rent amount changes, the family's rent increase will be phased-in at 35 percent annually until such time the family chooses to pay the income-based rent, or the family is paying the flat rent established by the PHA.